Everything You Want To Know About Band Steering!

 What Is Band Steering?

-Band steering is a technology that allows your router to connect to a network both old devices to access 2.4GHz networks and new devices that support ultra-fast 5GHz networks.
+Band steering means a technology that allows your router to connect to networks with both frequency bands - 2.4GHz and 5GHz.
 It is worth noting that band steering is only possible on routers that enable dual-band Wi-Fi.
-If the router lacked this capability, it would be unable to handle both 2.4GHz and 5GHz.
+Dual-band WiFi routers generate two network frequency bands at the same time in order to maximise the signal strength and Internet speed.

 What Are Frequency Bands?